 Under Bundjalung law, only specifically chosen people are allowed to climb Wollumbin.
 Out of respect for their law and culture, the Bundjalung ask that you consider choosing not to climb."

-Read also The dispute over climbing Wollumbin-Mount Warning The Saturday Paper, Edition No. 163 July 1 – 7, 2017.
-Excerpt reprinted with publisher permission.
+The dispute over climbing Wollumbin-Mount Warning (link to full article.
+Note: subscription required) The Saturday Paper, Edition No. 163 July 1 – 7, 2017.
+Excerpt below reprinted with the publisher's permission.

 - Official height 1156 metres (3,793 ft), Summit elevation 1125 m.

 - Difficulty: Moderate to Hard/Advanced.
 Strenuous in places.